 This mask is available for £26.50 and is available from M&S here.

 What are your favourites from Origins?

-I was kindly sent this mask for consideration to review from M&S. Thoughts and words are based on my own experience with the brand.
+I was kindly sent the Origins Original Skin Retexturising Mask with Clay for consideration to review from M&S. Thoughts and words are based on my own experience with the brand.